Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • Acceptable proof of current active duty status for military members

-• Proof of discharge if you are non-active duty
+• Proof of discharge if you are on non-active duty

-Test might also be allowed to be waived for active-duty military members and their dependents in some instance.
+The test might also be waived for active-duty military members and their dependents in some instances.

-MVA also provides an Online Document Guide for Immigrants who have foreign documentation but that do not have valid accompanying U.S. Citizenship and Immigration Services documentation.
-If you are a foreign driver you may also be required to bring the following with you:
+MVA also provides an Online Document Guide for Immigrants who have foreign documentation but do not have valid accompanying U.S. Citizenship and Immigration Services documentation.
+If you are a foreign driver, you may also be required to bring the following with you:

 • Your out-of-country license